-PRP has been widely publicised in the media, as the treatment has been used to treat muscle and soft tissue damage in athletes; both professional and amateur.
+PRP has been publicised in the media, as the treatment has been used to treat muscle and soft tissue damage in athletes; both professional and amateur.
 Since it is a natural alternative to medication and significant improvements were seen, it has been applied to treatments in the cosmetic industry.

-PRP has been combined with other cosmetic procedures to increase maximum results for patients; for example, fillers, muscle relaxants and IPL.
+PRP has been combined with other cosmetic procedures to help increase maximum results for patients; for example, fillers, muscle relaxants and IPL.